Skip to main content

 Midtown — the Red Line runs past the patios, and you walk to everything else.

-This is the neighborhood for groups of friends, younger fans, and anyone who wants the post-match party without a rideshare bill.
-Residence Inn Houston Midtown runs $150 to $250 per night with solid Red Line access.
-The area is also getting $1.5 million in World Cup beautification from the host committee: 80 new trees, water stations, crosswalk improvements, and public art along the Red Line corridor.
+This was the neighborhood for groups of friends, younger fans, and anyone who wanted the post-match party without a rideshare bill.
+Residence Inn Houston Midtown ran $150 to $250 per night with solid Red Line access.
+The area was also allocated $1.5 million in World Cup beautification from the host committee: 80 new trees, water stations, crosswalk improvements, and public art along the Red Line corridor.

 For furnished short-term stays in Midtown, month-to-month leases offer better value than hotels for trips longer than a week.

 Not for you if: You need quiet evenings or you’re traveling with young kids.
-Midtown gets loud on weekends, and it will be louder during the World Cup.
+Midtown gets loud on weekends.

 Downtown — Central Hub, Best for First-Time Houston Visitors

 Downtown Houston scores a 78 Walk Score and puts you at the center of everything: Discovery Green park, the Theater District, the underground tunnel system (air-conditioned, which matters in June), and a direct Red Line ride to NRG in 21 minutes.
-The new Main Street Promenade opens May 2026, just before the tournament.
-Seven blocks of pedestrian-only space with shade structures, right along the Red Line.
+The Main Street Promenade, seven blocks of pedestrian-only space with shade structures right along the Red Line, was scheduled to open in May 2026, just ahead of the tournament.

-Hotels run $180–$400/night.
+Hotels ran $180–$400/night.
 The Marriott Marquis Houston is the anchor property with a rooftop lazy river and direct Red Line access.
-Downtown is also the transfer hub for reaching EaDo’s Fan Festival on the Green and Purple Lines.
+Downtown was also the transfer hub for reaching EaDo’s Fan Festival on the Green and Purple Lines.

 The Houston World Cup restaurant and bar guide covers dining options across all four neighborhoods.